 The technique this month was Straight Line Designs.
 Toni Watt of White Milk Soaps was our guest teacher, showing us how to get perfectly straight lines in cold process soap.
 It is a somewhat tedious process that creates absolutely stunning results!
 Members could create straight or diagonal lines, as long as their soap was created in one pour session.
 Many took this challenge to a level of creativity that is downright incredulous!

 Since this was the final challenge, we had multiple sponsors provide prizes not only to our top four voted winners, but also participation prizes to those who entered – all 82 people this month!
-Much gratitude goes to Bramble Berry, Majestic Mountain Sage, and DIY Soap Labels for their participation prize packages!
+Much gratitude goes to Bramble Berry and Majestic Mountain Sage for their participation prize packages!

 In an attempt to simplify the process this month, I offered the option of having our jury members choose 10-15 entries for everyone to vote on.
 With well over 250 people registered for the challenge, I anticipated that the participation rate would be high – especially since this was the last challenge and there were participation prizes at stake!
 My goal for the challenge was for everyone to have a good experience, whether they were able to submit an entry or not.
 For those who did submit, I wanted them to feel like their entry was thoughtfully considered.
 Since this is a busy time of year, I wanted to be sure everyone felt like they had ample time to check out the entries so they could vote on the best ones.
 After receiving the results of the survey I sent to all the members, I decided that I would get the jury involved only if there were 50 or more entries.
 Well, 82 entries later, the jury members had their work cut out for them!
 After careful consideration, rock-star jury members Tatiana Serko of Creative Soap by Steso, Jelena Vasiljeva of SoapTechniques, Kenna Cote of Modern Soapmaking and I were able to narrow down the entries to twelve for the final vote.
 Members were given six total votes to be spread across three entries, ideally giving their first place choice 3 votes, second place 2 votes, and third place 1 vote.
 Here are the top four prize winning entries: